R/Medicine Data Cleaning 2023 Workshop taught by Crystal Lewis, Shannon Pileggi, and Peter Higgins

 More efficient to not execute code that generates interactive outputs for static reports.

-Useful for executing interactive plot code for HTML reports and static ggplot2
+Useful for executing interactive plot code for HTML reports and static ggplot2 code for all other formats.

 Not currently a feature of Quarto v1.4.
 Follow along with this GitHub discussion.

-Include in the setup chunk of your .qmd
+Include in the setup chunk of your .qmd file.

 Get the format of the Pandoc output:

-code for static reports & plotly
+eval: !expr chunk optionConditionally execute ggplot2 code for static reports & plotly code for interactive reports.

-Open ex-5-conditional-code.qmd
+Open ex-5-conditional-code.qmd.

-Fill in the blanks for the eval:
+Fill in the blanks for the eval: option for ggplot code chunks and plotly code chunks.

 05:00